mumblez/gwg/README.md

 2. Check the URL path against any repos we have in our configuration, if a match is found:
     - Validate the payload against the webhook secret
     - Validate the git url in payload against our config
+    - Respond to only github push events
+    - Before we proceed to update, we do a final check against of the git url and branch against our config
-3. If repository doesn't exist locally clone, else update
+3. If the repository doesn't exist locally we'll do an initial clone, else we'll update
-4. Touch trigger file, enough for inotify event and/or incron to trigger post tasks
+4. Touch trigger file (if set), enough for inotify event and/or incron to trigger post tasks

 # Configuration